 Tourist attractions such has museums and temples have begun reopening.
-National parks and beaches are open, but some have restrictions and curfews in place.
-Restaurants and bars are open.
+National parks and beaches are open, but some have restrictions in place.
+Restaurants are open but service of alcohol is restricted, though these restrictions will lift in December.
 Masks must be worn in public spaces.

 NOTE: This information is of a general nature and restrictions are subject to change, so keep in touch with the latest official advice from your local government and Thai authorities.

 Vaccines are allowing life to slowly return to normal, and Thailand’s Prime Minister has announced plans to fully reopen the country to vaccinated travellers by November 2021 to restart tourism.
 This will start with allowing entry from 'low-risk' countries including the UK, China, Germany, Singapore, USA, but more countries will be added from December 2021.
 Under the new plan, arrivals from approved countries will need to present a negative COVID-19 PCR test before they depart for Thailand and then do another test when they arrive, according to the Thailand tourism board.
 Once the result is negative, they will be free to move and travel around Thailand.

 WHEN IS THE BEST TIME OF YEAR TO TRAVEL TO THAILAND?